Orion Oyj (OTCMKTS:ORINY) Sets New 1-Year Low at $20.51

-Shares of Orion Oyj (OTCMKTS:ORINY) reached a new 52-week low during trading on Wednesday .
-The company traded as low as $20.51 and last traded at $20.51, with a volume of 0 shares trading hands.
+Orion Oyj (OTCMKTS:ORINY) hit a new 52-week low during trading on Tuesday .
+The stock traded as low as $20.51 and last traded at $20.51, with a volume of 0 shares traded.
 The stock had previously closed at $20.51.

-Separately, Zacks Investment Research downgraded shares of Orion Oyj from a “buy” rating to a “hold” rating in a report on Wednesday, January 6th.
+Separately, Zacks Investment Research lowered shares of Orion Oyj from a “buy” rating to a “hold” rating in a report on Wednesday, January 6th.

 Orion Oyj develops, manufactures, and markets human and veterinary pharmaceuticals and active pharmaceutical ingredients (APIs) in Finland, Scandinavia, other European countries, North America, and internationally.
 It provides prescription drugs and self-care products, including Nubeqa for the treatment of prostate cancer; dexdor and Precedex for intensive care sedative; Stalevo and Comtess/Comtan for Parkinson's disease; Simdax for acute decompensated heart failure; and Fareston for breast cancer, as well as Salmeterol/fluticasone Easyhaler, Budesonide/formoterol Easyhaler, Formoterol Easyhaler, Budesonide Easyhaler, Beclomet Easyhaler, and Buventol Easyhaler for the treatment of asthma and chronic obstructive pulmonary disease.